henry-luo/mark/docs/data-model.md

 These normalizations are performed to make Mark more friendly to use under mixed-content use cases.

-## 4. List
+## 6. List

 Mark list represents an ordered collection of items.
-Lists are one of the container types in Mark, alongside elements.

-For detailed information about the JavaScript API for working with Mark objects, see [Mark JavaScript API]({{ '/api/' | relative_url }}).
+It is introduced to represent the data model of Mark element content.

+Mark list behaves differently from an *array*.
+It performs normalization when data is added into the array:
+- `null` values are discarded.
+- Consecutive strings are merged into one single string.
+- a nested *list* will have its items auto spread/flattened.
+- if the list contains only one item, the list will be normalized to just that item.